cse-labs/kubernetes-in-codespaces/README.md

   - Press `0` to select all namespaces
   - Wait for all pods to be in the `Running` state (look for the `STATUS` column)
   - Use the arrow key to select `imdb` pod then press the `l` key to view logs from the pod
+  - Press `1` to go to the beginning of logs
   - To go back, press the `esc` key
   - Use the arrow key to select `jumpbox` then press `s` key to open a shell in the container
     - Hit the `IMDB-App` NodePort from within the cluster by executing `http ngsa-memory:8080/version`